 Your actual learning style defines the best way for you to assimilate information there are 5 primary styles:

 Training courses include all of the above to a greater or lesser extent.
 To support your preferred learning style, consider adapting elements of the course to fit in with your preference.
 Over the years we have had an amateur musician make the Earned Value formulae into a song and a strong visual/logical thinker build a linked PowerPoint presentation tying all of the PMBOK® Guide inputs and outputs together - both passed their PMP exams.
-Similarly whilst most people enjoy our ‘Process Challenge’ card game included in all PMP and CAPM courses, this tactile way of learning is particularly important to kinaesthetic learners.

 However, learning styles (and you preference) is only part of the equation, you also need to use effective learning techniques or processes.
 By recognising your learning style, then adapting suitable elements of the course materials to your preferred style you will not only enjoy the learning process more but will also learn more.